shashankv02/shashankv02.github.io/_posts/2020-1-12-metallb-layer2-mode.md

 loadbalancing.
 So the service's ingress bandwidth is limited to the bandwidth of single node.

+**What virtual IPs should I use?**

+In Layer 2 mode, the virtual IPs that you give to metallb should be routable to the cluster network.
+This means all the nodes IPs and the extra virtual IPs should be in same subnet.

 **How many virtual IPs do I need?**

-The virtual IPs that you give to metallb should be routable to the cluster network.
-This means all the nodes IPs and the extra virtual IPs should be in same subnet.
 If you are running inside a private network, it should be easy to get as many IP addresses as you want.
 At minimum you would need as many IPs as the number of `LoadBalancer` services you have so that each service get's it's own IP.

 **Sharing IPs among different services**

-If for some reason, you do not have the luxary of getting the reuired number of IPs or if you want to expose all the services on same IP, metallb supports IP sharing mode where multiple services can use same IP given that they use different service ports.
+If for some reason, you do not have the luxury of getting the reuired number of IPs or if you want to expose all the services on same IP, metallb supports IP sharing mode where multiple services can use same IP given that they use different service ports.
 To enable IP sharing, you need add an annotation with